trakerr-com/trakerr-python/README.md

 #Instantiate Trakerr's logger handler.
 By default the handler will only log WARNING and above.
 th = TrakerrHandler("<api-key>", "App Version number here", "Deployment stage here")

-#Attach our handler to your logger.
+#Attach our handler to the root logger.
+logging.getLogger('').addHandler(th)

+#Alternatively attach our handler to your logger for a single logger instance.
 logger.addHandler(th)
 ```
 The handler's full constructor signature is as follows: